 How People Use Ensō

-I was going to share a different note today but found it hard to focus on writing instead of working on Ensō (How to Balance Making vs. Sharing - working title), so I thought we could work on something together this time.
+I was going to share a different note today but found it hard to focus on writing instead of working on Ensō (How to Balance Making vs. Sharing - working title), so I thought we could work on something together instead.
 By working together I mainly mean getting my shit together, or rather — getting all of my notes into one place so I could use them in the future and stop repeating myself.
 So, grab your favourite shovel and let's dig in!

 Related: How I collect feedback for Ensō